DevMiser/Lumina_Frame/README.md

 ### 12. Move the Keyword Files

-Move the Lumina keyword files to the Porcupine raspberry-pi folder by opening a terminal and entering the following commands:
+Move the Lumina keyword files to the Porcupine raspberry-pi keywords folder by opening a terminal and entering the following commands:

 ```